modernweb-dev/web/docs/blog/introducing-modern-web/index.md

 ## Web Documentation (rocket)

 Writing documentation is a daunting task and often requires different expertise than the core development of web features like components, libraries, and tools.
-We want to enable everyone to create a small in filesize, high performant, and high quality (documentation) site for their project.
+We want to enable everyone to create a small-in-filesize, high performant, and high quality (documentation) site for their project.
 In order to achieve this, we put together some of our tools so developers can focus on the actual content.

-As this is a goal that is somewhat different from our core mission we will realize this as a sister project code name "rocket".
+As this is a goal that is somewhat different from our core mission we will realize this as a sister project with the code name "rocket".

 **Why another documentation system?** All existing (documentation) tools we checked either ship with a huge framework or require substantial knowledge/work to set it up from scratch.